lucymait/Nutrifix/README.md

 - View (router.js),
 - Controllers (recipeController.js and userController.js).

-Our api seed consisted of a User Database:
+Our API seed consisted of a User Database:

 ```js
  .then(() => {